Uninsured Motorist Accident Lawyers in New MexicoLast updated on: February 7, 2021

 CALL (800) 863-5312 TO SPEAK WITH NEW MEXICO UNINSURED MOTORIST INJURY LAWYERS FOR FREE

-New Mexico automobile accidents that involve uninsured motorists typically invoke a specific set of laws that affect any subsequent litigation surrounding an accident.
+Car accidents can be stressful, but those involving uninsured motorists may be even more so because of the potential lack of compensation for your injuries.
+Additionally, New Mexico automobile accidents that involve uninsured motorists typically invoke a specific set of laws that affect any subsequent litigation surrounding an accident.

 WHAT IS AN UNINSURED MOTORIST?

 An uninsured motorist is a driver who has no automobile insurance, does not have insurance that meets state-required minimums, or whose insurance company is unwilling to pay a claim.
 Many states also consider a driver who is involved in a hit-and-run an uninsured motorist because the injured party is typically unable to get any compensation from the unknown party.

 Although the number of uninsured drivers in the United States has fluctuated over the years, there has been a recent spike nationwide.
 According to the Insurance Information Institute, in 2015, nearly 13% of motorists, or about one in eight drivers, were uninsured.
 In that same year, New Mexico ranked third in the nation for the highest number of uninsured drivers, coming in with nearly 21%.